-- > Compensation of £744,128 was higher in 2019 versus 2018, when it amounted to £692,728 due to an overall increase in head count due to the work undertaken on the Vermelho PFS as well as increasing the team to prepare Araguaia for development. - > Exploration costs expensed amounted to £723,628 in 2019 compared to £nil in 2018.
-In the prior year all costs were capitalized whereas during 2019 a greater portion of costs were expensed as the group moved on from the FS published on Araguaia in late 2018 and changed some accounting treatments of costs. - > The level of professional fees has increased significantly in 2019 to £615,579 as compared to 2018 when it was £172,053.
-This is due to the additional costs involved in securing the \$25m royalty financing during the year and the significant increase in profession advisory work undertaken to advance the project financing work streams.
-Professional fees include legal fees and fees from technical and specialist advisors as well as corporate advisory, accounting, audit and secretarial charges. - > Investor relations charges were also higher during 2019 at £184,993 due to overall greater corporate activity during 2019.
-This is compared to £158,377, in 2018. - > The charge for stock options has increased to £326,413 during 2019, as compared to £837,172 during 2018 as the last significant issue of options were issued in Q2 2018 and due to the vesting profile being equal over 6,12 and 18 months the charge decreases over time since issuance and was higher in 2018.
+- © Compensation of £1,067,047 was higher in 2020 versus 2019, when it amounted to £744,128 due to an overall increase in head count due to the work undertaken on the value engineering exercise as well as increasing the team to prepare Araguaia for development. - Exploration costs expensed amounted to £557,283 in 2020 compared to £723,628 in 2019.
+More costs were capitalised during 2020 compared to 2019 as the Araguaia project entered the development phase, whilst a lot of 2019 was spent securing the Orion Royalty financing. - The level of professional fees has increased significantly in 2020 to £888,137 as compared to 2019 when it was £615,579.
+This is due to the additional costs involved in professional advisory work undertaken to advance the project financing work streams.
+Professional fees include legal fees and fees from technical and specialist advisors as well as corporate advisory, accounting, audit and secretarial charges. - Investor relations charges remained broadly constant during 2020, despite the lack of travel to investor events, significantly increased investor activity was undertaken in preparation for the closure of project finance for Araguaia. - The charge for stock options has decreased to £nil during 2020 compared to £326,413 during 2019 as all of the options are now fully vested and no new options were granted during the year.
 These are non-cash charges.

-There have also been a number of non-cash cost items which impacted Profit / (Loss) from operations and which arose in 2019 and 2018, as follows:
+There have also been a number of non-cash cost items which impacted Profit / (Loss) from operations and which arose in 2020 and 2019, as follows: